 What does the course fee include?

-Accommodation, 3 meals per day, expert tuition, 2 training field expeditions, 10 days filming and living on Schotia Game Reserve, use of broadcast quality HD video cameras (Panasonic P2), use of professional audio gear, use of professional drone, filming expeditions to Monkeyland, Birds of Eden and Harry Getty park, travel to/from George Airport.
+Accommodation, 3 meals per day, expert tuition, 10 days filming and living on Schotia Game Reserve, use of broadcast quality HD video cameras (Panasonic P2), use of professional audio gear, use of professional drone, filming expeditions to Monkeyland, Birds of Eden and Harry Getty park, travel to/from George Airport, internet (medium speed).

 What does the course fee exclude?

 Additional short courses, laundry service, tourism excursions, extra food and beverages, international and domestic flights, game ranger tip, paypal commission, bank fees.
 If you choose to arrive early (before the 1st) or depart late (after the 30th) then we will ask R400/day to cover additional food and accommodation.

 Due to the number of applications received and limited places, we unfortunately do not accept all applying students.
 Therefore, we do not welcome cancellations or date changes after the final confirmation has been sent to us.
 Please, make sure that the dates you indicate in your application form suit your own schedule/budget before applying.